Heatwave Action Plan

 ²Weather data by Open-Meteo.com

-The dynamic weather forecast table below shows the tendency for the next 14 days, where the first 5 days are taken from the official MeteoSwiss predictions and the remainder from an additional forecasting indicator for longer-term predictions.
+The dynamic weather forecast table on this page provides a visual indication on the possible forecast.
+It shows the tendency for the next 14 days, where the first 5 days are taken from the official MeteoSwiss predictions and the remainder from an additional forecasting indicator for longer-term predictions.
 Simply refresh the page for it to automatically update.

 Please see the section HWAP activation and information to the community for information on how the heatwave action plan’s activation will be announced to the CERN Community.